artsiom-svm/interpretable_prediction_hdd/README.md

 Link to the PDF will be added when available.
 Please ping me if I forget.

+Enable tensorboard callback (see in `..."type": "TensorBoard"...` in configs for examples) to able view life all metrics.

 ## Data

   Fully pre-processed dataset is available in `data` directory.
 We reported `npy` instead of `hdf` due to compatibility on AC922 system.
 You can view some of the steps that have been done on normalized dataset at `data_masking` notebook.

 ## How to run

+If you are using any of job scrips defined in `job_scripts` directory, move then into root directory

 ``python3.6 train.py -c config/config.json``